Speak guys !!

 I hope you enjoyed this article!

 To learn more about all the security in SQL Server, be sure to take my course.
-SQL Server Security - 1 Modulewhere I discuss various configurations, best practices, and tips for improving the security of your SQL Server environment, and it would also be VERY interesting to take the course on Windows Fundamentals for DBA SQL Serverlegend Rodrigo Ribeiro, where he discusses several very important topics that a DBA should know, including the DAC connection, even showing how to change this port :).
+Security in SQL Server - Module 1where I discuss various configurations, best practices, and tips for improving the security of your SQL Server environment, and it would also be VERY interesting to take the course on Windows Fundamentals for DBA SQL Serverlegend Rodrigo Ribeiro, where he discusses several very important topics that a DBA should know, including the DAC connection, even showing how to change this port :).

 A hug and see you in the next article.